Minicomp/Wax: Minimal IIIF Exhibitions with Jekyll

 Method: Automate Jekyll deployment to S3 with Githooks.

-Component: Jekyll-plugin for auto-generating markdown pages from YAML or CSV files.
+Component: Jekyll-plugin for auto-generating markdown pages from CSV files.

 xpmethod: knowledge design studio @ columbia university’s group for experimental methods in the humanities